 Migrant farm workers will be able to apply for permanent residency through a new federal program, but critics say the Liberals plan is flawed.

-Essential temporary foreign workers and international graduates from Canadian schools will be able to apply for one of the 90,000 new permanent residences.
+Essential temporary foreign workers and international graduates from Canadian schools will be able to apply for one of the 90,000 new permanent residencies.

 There are 30,000 spots dedicated to temporary workers in selected essential occupations, meaning farm and processing workers fitting the other criteria could qualify.
 According to the federal government, applicants must have at least one year of work experience in one of Canada’s pre-approved essential occupations.